 Human error is the main cause of data inaccuracies.
 When the data is inaccurate, then your demand forecasting goes wrong as well.
 So, consider automating your manual work.

-Use an inventory management system that can alert you when your inventory is running low, produce complete analytical reports, and allow integration with the purchase, accounting, POS, and your other systems.
+Use an Inventory Management System from HashMicro that can alert you when your inventory is running low, produce complete analytical reports, and allow integration with the purchase, accounting, POS, and your other systems.